Appeals

 To request a review of a decision of a Registrar of the Family Court of Western Australia, you need to file an Application in a Case (Form 2).

-- provide the name of the Registrar who made the decision (if known);
+• provide the name of the Registrar who made the decision (if known)

-- provide the date of the decision;
+• provide the date of the decision

 The time limit for filing an appeal in the:

-- Supreme Court of Western Australia (Court of Appeal) is 21 days from the date the order you are appealing; and
+• Supreme Court of Western Australia (Court of Appeal) is 21 days from the date the order you are appealing, and

-- FCFCoA or Family Court of Western Australia is 28 days from the date the order you are appealing.
+• Family Court of Western Australia is 28 days from the date the order you are appealing.

-- a Registrar of the Family Court of Western Australia, you should file an Application in a Case (Form 2) within 28 days of the decision.
+If you are seeking a review of a decision of a Registrar of the Family Court of Western Australia, you should file an Application in a Case (Form 2) within 28 days of the decision.

 Extensions of time to appeal